 equipment designed to be propelled by human power and includes a skateboard, scooter, rollerskates and in-line skates, but does not include a bicycle.

-The areas are Burston Reserve (opposite parliament), outside the State Library, the Hub @ Docklands (Collins Street, Waterfall Walk and Harbour Esplanade), and Lincoln Square in Carlton.
+The areas are Burston Reserve (opposite Parliament House), outside the State Library, the Hub @ Docklands (Collins Street, Waterfall Walk and Harbour Esplanade), and Lincoln Square in Carlton.

 Specifically, clause 2 prescribes that: